tsale/TeleTracker/README.md

   - Spam the malicious channel with a specific message of your choise (DISRUPT)

 > [!NOTE]
-> This script is useful for analysts who need to monitor Telegram channels, collect information and track adversaries.
+> This script could be useful for threat intelligence analysts or reserachers who want to monitor, collect and track adversaries that use Telegram for C2 communication.

 ## Installation